reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 - Even though the list was built to be played at Tactician+, you can also play it at any other difficulty level too.
 - Minor overhauls to a few story elements to make them smoother
 - A template to use to build a mod list of your own based on, the mods are clearly categorised.
+- The modlist has several options to customise the experience for your needs, there are options to make the difficulty higher, or lower using the different options provided.
+Most of these are set to the game's default settings by default, but can be changed by you the player.
+Overall difficulty can be customised thanks to the Tacitician Enhanced Mod, which by default scales the difficulty based on the setting you choose for the configurable party size mod, it is set to 4 by default, but can be increased/decreased using the MCM.
+But there are also some other elements which can be customised for prefered difficulty.

 What the list isn't:
 - additional races/classes